-LABEL DESCRIPTION First DNS Server Select User-Defined and enter the IPv6 DNS server address assigned by the ISP to have the NBG6818 use the IPv6 DNS server addresses you configure manually.
-Second DNS Server INDEGODIO USE THE IFVO DINS SERVER Addresses you configure manually.
+LABEL DESCRIPTION First DNS Server Select User-Defined and enter the IPv6 DNS server address assigned by the ISP to have the Second DNS Server NBG6818 use the IPv6 DNS server addresses you configure manually.
 Third DNS Server Select None if you do not want to configure DNS servers.
 If you do not configure a DNS server, you must know the IPv6 address of a computer in order to access it.
 APPLY Click APPLY to save your changes back to the NBG6818.
 CANCEL Click CANCEL to begin configuring this screen afresh.